 The bad: Many refined coconut oils are made from old, rotten, moldy coconuts. (this article is in Dutch, but worth translating)

 In order to get rid of all that dirt and make it look clean, they go through a lot of processing with harsh chemicals.

 The final product is downright bad for you and the environment.

 The ugly: there aren’t currently any international quality regulations when it comes to coconut oil, so anyone can basically put whichever claim they want on their label.

 Producers of bad quality coconut oil don’t mention what’s in it and how it’s been made, because who would buy it then?

 Make sure to research the producer’s website, contact them with questions if you can’t find the answers and know your basics.

-In my article about how to choose the best refined coconut oil I explain what color and texture of coconut oil can tell you about the quality, as well as the price.
-(If it seems too good to be true, it probably is..)
+In my article about how to choose the best refined coconut oil I explain what the color and texture of coconut oil can indicate about the quality, as well as the price. (if it seems too good to be true, it probably is..)

 Unrefined coconut oil

 Extra virgin coconut oil